trustpilot/demo-trustbox-nativeapps/Android/README.md

 After unwrapping all the necessary data all that's left is updating the view to show it.

-Actually sending the Volley JsonObjectRequest takes a bit of code.
-This demo app's approach a bit simple and not that generic or reusable.
-But it serves to show the point:
+Sending the Volley JsonObjectRequest takes a bit of code.
+This demo app's simple approach is not generic or reusable but it's enough for this demonstration.

 ```java
 JsonObjectRequest apiRequest = new JsonObjectRequest(...);